Robert Sidney Bowen

-Robert Sidney Bowen, Jr. (October 4, 1900 – April 11, 1977) was a World War I aviator, newspaper journalist, magazine editor and author who was born in Boston, Massachusetts, and died of cancer in Honolulu, Hawaii, at the age of 76.
+Robert Sidney Bowen, Jr. (October 4, 1900 – April 11, 1977) was an American World War I aviator, newspaper journalist, magazine editor and author who was born in Boston, Massachusetts, and died of cancer in Honolulu, Hawaii, at the age of 76.
 He is best known for his boys' series books written during World War II, the Dave Dawson War Adventure Series and the Red Randall Series.
 He also worked under the name R. Sidney Bowen and under the pseudonym James Robert Richard.

 Life

 Before becoming an author

 Robert Sidney Bowen was born in Allston, Massachusetts to Robert Sidney and Catharine Sinclair (Fenton) Bowen.
 His grandfather, Charles F. Bowen, fought in the Fifth Massachusetts Volunteer Infantry during the American Civil War.
-Bowen attended the Newton High School at Newton, Massachusetts.
+Bowen attended Newton High School in Newton, Massachusetts.
 After World War I broke out in Europe, Bowen left school to drive an ambulance for the American Field Service (AFS) in France.
 In May 1917, the United States Army Ambulance Service took over the AFS, and Bowen, being underage to serve, returned to the United States.
-When he turned seventeen, he signed up in October 1917 with the Great Britain's Royal Flying Corps in recruiting office in New York City as a Flight Cadet.
+When he turned seventeen, he signed up in October 1917 with Great Britain's Royal Flying Corps in the recruiting office in New York City as a Flight Cadet.
 He went through several phases of training, including basic military training, ground instruction, and flight instruction at Training Depot Stations (TDS), in different locations, first, at Toronto University, then at Camp Mohawk, Deseronto, Canada, at Camp Leaside, Beamsville, Canada, and at Camp Taliaferro, Fort Worth, Texas.
 According to The London Gazette, Bowen was granted a temporary commission as a Second Lieutenant in the Royal Air Force on June 20, 1918.